pitbitdevs/pitbitdevs.org/content/about/find-topics.md

 #### Where to Find Topics for Future Seminars

-Below is a suggested list of places to find interesting socratic seminar topics to discuss at BitDevsLA meetups.
+Below is a suggested list of places to find interesting socratic seminar topics to discuss at PitBitDevs meetups.
 If you have any others to add to this list let us know.
-Or to suggest topics for upcoming meetups please send us a DM on twitter, [@bitdevsla](https://twitter.com/bitdevsla).

   - [bitcoin-dev mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev)
   - [Bitcoin Optech](https://bitcoinops.org/)